 Note 4.
-POST RETIREMENT HEALTH BENEFITS
+OTHER POST RETIREMENT BENEFITS ("OPEB")

-The Authority presently does not provide for Post-Retirement Health Benefits for its employees.
+The Authority presently does not provide for OPEB Post-Retirement Benefits for its employee and therefore there is no reporting obligation under GASB #75.

 Note 5.
 RISK MANAGEMENT

 The Authority is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets, errors and omissions, injuries to its employees and natural disasters.
 The Authority's only asset is cash and there exists surety bond coverage for key personnel.
 As the Authority develops, additional coverage will need to be added.